UndeadZeratul/wartrophies/README.md

 - The IWAD filters are enabled by default, meaning you will always see vanilla Doom/Heretic/Hexen/Strife weapons.
 If playing with mods that add custom weapons, set the weapon filter to "None".
 If the mod adds monsters, do the same for the monster filter.
 - Check out the "Scorecard Keys" submenu in the options.
 It will give useful information.

-### Mods with 'Folder' support.
----
-Compatibility with certain mods has been extended to allow them to make use of the 'Folder' feature for the Lite HUD.
-This combines the kills from all weapons in the same folder and displays them as one weapon.
-*NOTE: Weapons will still be separate in the scorecard!*
-- Final Doomer
-- Bullet-Eye

 ### (In)Compatibility
 ---
 Certain mods don't play too well with War Trophies.
 They will work, but not always the way you'd expect them to.
 A few examples: